WebAssembly/component-model/design/mvp/Explainer.md

 Next, we consider resource type *definitions* which are a *third* source of abstract types.
-Unlike the abstract types introduced by type imports and exports, resource type definitions provide operations for setting and getting a resource's private representation value: `resource.new` and `resource.rep` (introduced [below](#canonical-built-ins)).
-However, these accessor operations are necessarily scoped to the component instance that generated the resource type, thereby hiding access to a resource type's representation from the outside world.
+Unlike the abstract types introduced by type imports and exports, resource type definitions provide canonical built-ins for setting and getting a resource's private representation value (that are introduced [below](#canonical-built-ins)).
+These built-ins are necessarily scoped to the component instance that generated the resource type, thereby hiding access to a resource type's representation from the outside world.
 Because each component instantiation generates fresh resource types distinct from all preceding instances of the same component, resource types are ["generative"].

 For example, in the following example component:
 ```wasm